• Admissions

 How Do Twelve Step Programs Work

 The twelve steps program works by working in early recovery and helps maintain the members’ sobriety.
-As suggested by Alcoholics Anonymous (A.A), the 12-Steps are a set of guiding principles that, when practiced as a way of life, can reduce or expel a person’s compulsion to drink and use drugs.
+According to Alcoholics Anonymous (AA), the 12 steps are guiding principles.
+When practiced as a way of life, they can help reduce or eliminate a person’s urge to drink and use drugs.

-Generally, it helps and encourages people to share their thoughts and feelings, which aids in recovery by building fellowship and trust among the members.
+It helps people share their thoughts and feelings.
+This sharing aids recovery by building trust and friendship among members.
 The group members come together and help each other to recover.

 Group of happy diverse friends sitting on stairs of glass door entrance in daylight